– Why it’s important to have a will

 Protection of your assets

 As above, if you do not have a will, it’s likely your assets will be seized by the government when they could have been gifted to loved ones or even your favourite charity.
 Wills also offer an opportunity to introduce additional clauses such as trust funds to further protect your assets from certain taxes and allocate them to specific family members.
+As part of this, a will writer may also be able to advise you on approaches you can take to avoid paying inheritance tax.
+There is a video below that explains some of the benefits of avoiding inheritance tax and the steps you can take.

 Protection of family